The Old Stone House in Hasbrouck,

 where Anthony Hasbrouck met his

 by John Conway

 John Conway is the Sullivan County Historian.
-He can be contacted by e-mail email@example.com.
+Visit his website at sullivanretrospect.com and e-mail him at email@example.com.